mel-ho/FitFeet/README.md

 # FitFeet
 FitFeet is an shoe recommender / retail management app.
-It was created as my capstone project for GA's Software Engineering Immersion
+It was created as my capstone project for GA's Software Engineering Immersion.

 ## App Main Features
 - User Interface